meetlisa/familyliferocks/_posts/2015-05-17-bicycling.md

 We are now able to travel both safely and fast.
 But the question how to handle the baggage still remains.
 While riding a bicycle with a child seated behind you there is obviously cannot carry a backpack since it would be right in the child's face which would be rather unpleasant.
 You also cannot use a shoulder bag since it woul deither have to be placed on the back as well or dangle irritatingly in front of your body.
 At the latest when climbing a hill this would become very annoying.

 The idea of using saddle-bags was destroyed by the placement of the fenders of the child seat meant to protect the child's feet.
-There must be a clever solution, but this is left as an experiment for a desing student.
+There must be a clever solution, but this is left as an experiment for a design student.

 The bicycle dealer suggested a handlebar basket but even this solution has a constraint: you are not allowed to carry more than 5 kilogramm of cargo to prevent the risk of making the vehicle unstable and unbalanced.
 This would be a source of danger on its own.